 Making an objective and informed assessment of each candidate against the specific nomination criteria means that drawing together the right panel of judges is of critical importance.
 The group that has been assembled combines a broad range of professional experience, political balance, and diversity.
-The judging panel will approach the difficult and important task of agreeing a shortlist and then a winner, with utter professionalism, insight and most importantly, an open mind.
+The judging panel approach the difficult and important task of agreeing a shortlist and then a winner, with utter professionalism, insight and most importantly, an open mind.

-He was the Conservative Parliamentary Candidate for the marginal seat of Watford at the 2005 General Election.
-Prior to that he contested the 2001 General Election in Aberavon, South Wales and served as a Councillor (London Borough of Hillingdon) from 1998-2002 having been elected at the age of 23.
+He was the Conservative Parliamentary Candidate for the marginal seat of Watford at the 2005 General Election and prior to that he contested the 2001 General Election in Aberavon, South Wales.
+He served as a Councillor (London Borough of Hillingdon) from 1998-2002 having been elected at the age of 23.

 Educated at Haberdashers Aske’s School for Boys, Elstree, he went on to the London School of Economics where he obtained degrees at both graduate and postgraduate level and also read Modern Political Philosophy at Harvard.
-His interests include writing, the theatre and DJing (mixing and producing House music).